What does this policy do in plain English?

 Won't having their articles available for free through open access repositories harm journals?
 I'm especially concerned about the effect the policy will have on scholarly societies and smaller publishers.

 Even if there is eventually downward pressure on journal prices over time due to open access repositories, the publishers with the most inflated prices (which tend to be commercial publishers) will feel the effects sooner.
-The greatest threat of cancellation for subscription journals comes not from open access but from the journals' own price increases, which over the past 20 years have increased far more than the rate of inflation.
+The greatest threat of cancelation for subscription journals comes not from open access but from the journals' own price increases, which over the past 20 years have increased far more than the rate of inflation.

 Finally, it is important to remember that publishers who are genuinely concerned about the impact of open access policies on their subscription base have the remedy in their own hands: They can require a waiver.
 Few do.